calcom/cal.com/SECURITY.md

 - We strive to resolve all problems as quickly as possible, and we would like to play an active role in the ultimate publication on the problem after it is resolved.

+# Reporting a Vulnerability

+If you discover a security vulnerability in cal.com please disclose it via [our huntr page](https://huntr.dev/repos/calcom/cal.com/).
+Information about bounties, CVEs, response times and past reports are all there..

+Thank you for improving the security of cal.com.